cvera08/automation-frontend-playwright-typescript/README.md

 ![image](https://github.com/cvera08/automation-frontend-playwright-typescript-github-actions/assets/28716586/b2b71a0f-785e-46f0-966b-fbbcdeb3918a)

-For the second scenario we can see that the *deploy is being stopped* since the failing test/s 👆.
+For the second scenario we can see that the **Deploy is being Stopped** on purpose because of the failing test/s 👆.
 ___

 ## [![](https://i.ibb.co/2kHmnLX/image.png)](#additional-commands)Additional Commands